WICG/client-hints-infrastructure/README.md

 passive fingerprinting using those hints, which is one of the key and guiding requirements for Client Hints.

-Beyond that, exposing all the details and dimensions to all servers runs a risk of bloating request headers.
+Beyond that, exposing all details and adaptation dimensions to all servers runs a risk of bloating request headers.
 There are many potential details that can be useful for content negotiation, and we expect that list to grow over time.
-Sending all the hints all the time can quickly bloat HTTP requests, and make them significantly larger than they should be.
-To avoid request bloat, it is more efficient for servers to specifically request the headers they would take into account, and send only these hints with upgoing requests.
+Sending all the hints all the time can quickly result in bloat, and make requests significantly larger than they should be.
+To avoid that, it is more efficient for servers to specifically request the headers they would take into account, and send only these hints with upgoing requests.

 Unfortunately, that decision doesn't come without tradeoffs.
 Client Hints as an opt-in mechanism currently means that content adaptation of the initial